|

 Sep 27 Georgia's President Saakashvili turns away from conflict and confrontation with Russia to focus on rebuilding Georgia's economy.
 He says he wants to improve integration with the European Union rather than push for NATO membership.

-Sep 28 U.S. congressional leaders act on the administration's financial rescue request.
+Sep 28 US congressional leaders act on the administration's financial rescue request.
 Credit markets, frozen for about a week, begin to thaw.
-Firms that accept bail-out money will have to give warrants (non-voting stock shares) to the government that will allow taxpayers to benefit from the banks' recovery.
+Firms that accept bail-out money will have to give warrants (non-voting stock shares) to the government – so that taxpayers will benefit from the banks' recovery.
 The top executives of banks that receive more than $3 million from the government will have their pay limited, including a ban on "golden parachutes" should their employment at the bank end.
 The government (taxpayers) will be first in line for payment if a participating firm fails.
-Details will be available at a U.S. Congress website, http://www.financialservices.house.gov, after web traffic no longer overloads the site.

-Sep 29 The U.S. House of Representatives fails to pass the financial rescue plan.
-U.S. stocks plunge between 7 and 9 percent.
-The big credit market freeze continues.
+Sep 29 The US House of Representatives fails to pass the financial rescue plan.
+US stocks plunge between 7 and 9 percent.
+A credit freeze continues.

-Sep 29 Chinese dairy farmers are squeezed by middlemen who give them low prices despite the rise in demand.
-Dairy farmers have been adding water to their milk in order more money.
-To make up for the lower nutrient content from the dilution melamine, a nitrogen compound, has been added to the milk.
+Sep 29 Chinese dairy farmers have been paid low prices for their milk by middlemen – despite the rise in demand for milk.
+Dairy farmers have been adding water to their milk in order to make more money.
+To make up for the lower nutrient content from the dilution of the milk, melamine, a nitrogen compound has been added to the milk.
 Four people have died.
 The government in Beijing wants accountability and more regulation and cracks down.
 Police detain 22 people, 19 of whom are managers of pastures, breeding farms and milk purchasing stations.

 Sep 29 Ecuadorean voters approve a new constitution that President Correa hails as a historic win.
 Articles of the new constitution are described as offering more political power to women, the poor and Ecuador's large indigenous community.
-It tightens controls of vital industries and reduces monopolies, declares some foreign loans illegitimate, allows the president to stand for a second four-year term, allows civil marriage for gays and give free health care to older citizens.
+New laws tighten controls of vital industries and reduces monopolies.
+The new constitution allows the president to stand for a second four-year term, it allows civil marriage for gays and declares free health care to older citizens.